nebari-dev/nebari/docs/source/admin_guide/backup.md

 ### Pod deployment

-With `kubectl` configured,  the next step will be to deploy the pod that allows the user to access the cluster files.
+With `kubectl` configured, the next step will be to deploy the pod that allows you to access the cluster files.
 First, save the following pod specification to a file named `pod.yaml`:

 ```yaml
 kind: Pod